 Consumer Financial Protection Bureau (Website)

-The Consumer Financial Protection Bureau (CFPB) mission is to make markets for consumer financial products and services work for Americans — whether they are applying for a mortgage, choosing among credit cards, or using any number of other consumer financial products.
 CFPB is an independent agency of the U.S. government responsible for consumer protection in the financial sector.
-Its jurisdiction includes banks, credit unions, securities firms, payday lenders, mortgage servicing operations, foreclosure relief services, debt collectors, and other financial companies operating in the U.S. The CFPB works to educate, enforce and study about consumer financial protection.
+Its mission is to make markets for consumer financial products and services work for Americans.
+Its jurisdiction includes banks, credit unions, securities firms, payday lenders, mortgage-servicing operations, foreclosure relief services, debt collectors, and other financial companies operating in the U.S. The CFPB works to educate, enforce and study consumer financial protection.

 Federal Deposit Insurance Corporation (Website)

-The FDIC is a United States government corporation that operates as an independent agency, providing deposit insurance guaranteeing the safety of a depositor’s account.
-The FDIC also examines and supervises certain financial institutions for safety, performs consumer protection functions, and manage banks in receiverships.
+The FDIC is a U.S. government corporation that operates as an independent agency, providing deposit insurance guaranteeing the safety of a depositor’s account.
+The FDIC also examines and supervises certain financial institutions for safety, performs consumer protection functions, and manages banks in receiverships.
 The FDIC provides access to resources to educate and protect consumers, revitalize communities, and promote compliance with the Community Reinvestment Act and fair lending laws.

 Federal Reserve Bank (Website)